Isola Madre on Lake Maggiore. Claudia Gori for Lonely Planet

-People are patient and accommodating and there’s no shortage of things to do, from treasure-hunting in Roman ruins to castle-building on sandy beaches.
-Add brilliant food to the mix and you’ve got the perfect recipe for an unforgettable family trip.
+You’ll quickly find that the Italians are as child-loving as you’ve heard, taking their time to show patience and genuine hospitality to traveling families.
+The best things to do in Italy with kids range from treasure-hunting through Roman ruins to castle-building on sandy beaches.
+Add brilliant food to the mix – and you’ve got the perfect recipe for an unforgettable family trip.

-There are relatively few child-specific sights in Italy but museums and visitor attractions generally provide free or discounted admission for children.
-Many also cater to young minds with smartphone apps, touchscreen gadgets, audio guides and dedicated tours.
+Overall, yes – very.
+While you’ll find relatively few child-specific sights in Italy, museums and major attractions cater to visitors of all ages – and generally provide discounted or even free admission for children.
+Many also engage young minds through smartphone apps, touchscreen gadgets, audio guides and dedicated tours.

-Eating out is a breeze too.
-Children are welcome in most restaurants and with pizza, pasta and gelato on the menu, good times are guaranteed.
-Kids’ menus are rare but it’s fine to ask for a mezza porzione (half portion).
+Eating out as a family in Italy is a breeze, as well.
+Children are welcome in most restaurants, and classic Italian fare of pizza, pasta and gelato will always appeal to young palates.
+While kids’ menus are rare, it’s usually fine to request a mezza porzione (half portion).

-Getting around can be hard work in cities where you’ll have to contend with steps, cobbled streets and darting scooters – not ideal if you’re pushing a stroller.
+Getting around can be hard work in cities, where you’ll have to contend with steps, cobbled streets and darting scooters.
+Such conditions are not ideal if you’re pushing a stroller.

 Best things to do in Italy with babies and toddlers